 Self-help techniques for women with post-natal depression

 - You have to talk to your spouse or partner, family, and friends about your feelings and ask them for their support on your challenging condition.
+“Letting your family and friends know that you are open to hearing their feedback may help them feel more comfortable in offering you help,” wrote Lindsay Henderson, PsyD.

 - Don’t attempt to be the super mom.
 If you need help with caring for the baby or household chores and the likes, ask for it.
 Some family members and friends may offer their assistance, take it so that you can rest and heal, physically and mentally.